nus-cs2113-AY2223S2/tp/docs/team/manoj364.md

 #### Enhancements Implemented:

-- New Feature: Ui Elements
+- New Feature: Ui
     - What it does: Allows the user to interact with the program by receiving messages from the program, triggered by their inputs.
+    - Justification: This feature improves the product significantly as a user is able to receive visual confirmation that the requested commands are either being executed or rejected by the application.
+If rejected, the corresponding reason is also displayed to the user
 - New Feature: Duplication checker
     - What it does: Makes sure that duplicate entries by the user are not added into the list
     - Justification: This feature improves the product significantly as a user can mistakenly add the same company twice